FeatureBaseDB/www/content/blog/terraform-experiment.md

 work principle, this task must be automated.

 ### Setup
-First step is to install the awesome terraform, a cloud provisioning tool from hashicorp.
+First, install the awesome terraform, a cloud provisioning tool from hashicorp.
 Its basically just putting an executeable in your path, but the install process is decribed in detail at [Hashicorp](https://learn.hashicorp.com/terraform/getting-started/install.html)